tuananhdao/LKHpy/README.md

 ```

 > [!NOTE]
-> LKH 3 does not support Windows and neither does LKHpy
+> LKH 3 does not support Windows and neither does LKHpy.
+On Windows, use `WSL`.

 ## Usage